West Hill Cemetery Project

 Between its establishment in 1840 and the start of WWI, during which the population of Winchester tripled, the cemetery was the city's main burial place.
 Although other smaller cemeteries existed, most people chose to be interrred at West Hill.
 The surviving records are detailed and provide an insight into the social status of those buried there.
 When these data are paired with other social data for the city, notably censuses, street directories and local newspapers, a wealth of information about the ca 22,500 people laid to rest there can be gathered.
 For example, the known age range of the interred is a mere 30 minutes for the youngest, while the oldest was over a century old.
 There are also some remarkable burials, such as the American pugilist (bare-knuckle boxer) Charles Freeman, who died of tuberculosis in Winchester hospital in 1845.
 The lavish memorials erected by wealthy families are in stark contrast to the thousands buried at West Hill with no memorial.

 During the world wars, the regimental depots of the Royal Hampshire Regiment, the Rifle Brigade and the King's Royal Rifle Corps were based at Winchester, and scattered throughout the cemetery are 115 First World War graves and 4 from the Second World War.
 In 1958, Winchester City Council took over the management of the cemetery, which had become neglected.
-The site is now closed for burials and managed as a space where chalk downland meadow is allowed to return each summer and flourish as a valuable habitat for insects and butterflies.
+The site is now closed for burials and managed as a space where chalk downland meadow is allowed to return each summer and flourish as a valuable habitat for bees and butterflies as well as reptiles such as slow worms.
 The path winding through it provides a scenic access route to the adjacent University.

-Principal Investigator: Dr Christina Welch, Senior Fellow of Knowledge Exchange, Department of Theology, Religion and Philosophy
+Principal Investigator: Dr Christina Welch, Reader in Theology, Religion and Philosophy, Department of Theology, Religion and Philosophy

 Sir Garry Johnson KCB, OBE, MC, project initiator